 TL, DR: Does Kratom Cause Hair Loss?

-There’s no evidence so far to suggest that kratom itself causes hair loss.
+There’s no evidence to suggest that kratom causes hair loss.

 While it’s true that some people have experienced hair loss while using kratom for many years, there’s no clear correlation with the supplement.